 CityPASS Must-See: Art Institute of Chicago

 CityPASS is all about showcasing a city’s top attractions at a fraction of the regular price.
-And, beginning March 1, 2011, CityPASS’s list of things to do in Chicago will include yet another gem: the Art Institute of Chicago.
+And, beginning March 1, 2011, CityPASS’s list of things to do in Chicago will include yet another of Chicago's best museums: the Art Institute of Chicago.

 An ambitious expansion project (completed in May 2009) added the stunning Modern Wing and propelled AIC to second place on the list of America’s largest art museums (New York City’s Metropolitan Museum of Art holds the top spot).
 Now encompassing a million square feet (92,903 square meters) of pure imagination, AIC highlights the works of artists from around the world.